Rolling (video game): Development

 Rolling was created by Rage Software, a Liverpool based studio who developed several sports video games including the Striker series of association football video games.
 Originally announced under several working titles, including Cesar and Fabiola's Inline Skate and SK8, the title was announced for the Xbox and PlayStation 2 at E3 2001, with the game featuring inline skaters including Cesar Mora and Fabiola da Silva, described as an "athletic, fast and exciting" aggressive inline skating title.
-Majesco Sales originally was slated to publish the title in North America, with ports of the game planned for the GameCube and independent developer Fluid Studios to port the game to the Game Boy Advance.
+Majesco originally was slated to publish the title in North America, with ports of the game planned for the GameCube and independent developer Fluid Studios to port the game to the Game Boy Advance.
 The game was developed with the intent of being an "authentic" representation of aggressive inline skating, engaging regular input from professional skaters and representing several international skate parks, including Rampworx Skatepark in Liverpool, Escondido Skatepark in California and G-Skates Skatepark in Kobe.

 Rolling experienced a troubled publication due to the collapse of developer Rage Software.
 In 2002, the developer entered financial problems following a decision to engage in heavy investment in a transition towards publishing games, leading to a sharp fall in the company's share prices.
-Following the collapse of the company in January 2003, plans to publish the game with Majesco Sales in North America were abandoned, with SCi acquiring the title for a planned release in Europe.
+Following the collapse of the company in January 2003, plans to publish the game with Majesco in North America were abandoned, with SCi acquiring the title for a planned release in Europe.
 SCi development director Darren Barnet noted the publisher was "extremely impressed" with the title, and hired members of the original development team to finalize the final touches on the "very complete" game.